 Complicating Neutralization with Stoichiometry

-What if you wanted to end up with the products only (salt and water) and wanted to be sure that all of the acid and base were gone?
-This becomes what is called a stoichiometric problem.
-It should make sense that if you don't add enough base, you would still have some acid left over.
+What if you wanted to end up with the products only--salt and water--and wanted to be sure that all of the acid and base were gone?
+This becomes a stoichiometric problem.
+Without adding enough base, there will be acid left over from the reaction.
 The acid is not a product, but it is mixed in with the products.
-Likewise, if you did not add enough acid, you would have a base left over, which again would be mixed with the products.
-Mathematically, you can calculate just how much acid you should mix with a certain amount of base if you want what we call complete neutralization.
+Likewise, adding too little acid, would result in a left over amount of base, which again would be mixed with the products.
+Mathematically, you can calculate just how much acid you should mix with a certain amount of base to achieve complete neutralization.

 Weak Acids, Weak Bases and Gas Formation

-There's one more complication: What if we mix the acid with something like NaHCO3?
-Well, we all know the reaction that takes place when you mix baking soda (NaHCO3) with acidic vinegar.
-A gas is formed, right?
+There’s one more complication: What if an acid is mixed with something like NaHCO3?
+Consider the well-known reaction that takes place when you mix baking soda (NaHCO3) with acidic vinegar.
+A gas is formed.
 Neutralization takes place, but the products are no longer only water and a salt.

 Look at hydrochloric acid and baking soda, for example:

 HCl + NaHCO3 --> NaCl + H2O + CO2